-Our overall assessment of social risk exposure is moderately negative (S-3 issuer profile score), with highly negative demographics mitigated by neutral or positive exposures to other social considerations.
-While Yokohama City's urban characteristics and proximity to Tokyo supports in-migration, its demographic score is driven by an ageing, and declining population over time as a nationwide trend.
+Our overall assessment of social risk exposure is (S-3 issuer profile score), with declining demographics mitigated by exposures to other social considerations.
+While Yokohama City's urban characteristics and proximity to Tokyo supports in-migration, its demographic score reflects an ageing, and declining population over time as a nationwide trend.
 Meanwhile, the city benefits from being part of the large economy in the Tokyo metropolitan area with access to high quality education, basic services from a well-developed infrastructure as well as health and safety.